By Dr. Mary Frances McMullin, Professor of Clinical Haematology at Queens University, Belfast and Consultant Haematologist at Belfast City Hospital

 Delays in diagnosis can have a significant impact on the outcomes of patients, relating to survival, response to treatment and even quality of life for the patient.
 This is why being able to spot leukemia is so important.

-The patient stories show a clear need for better awareness of the signs and symptoms of leukemia in the public, alongside GPs educating themselves to better recognise the possibility of leukaemia and request blood tests on patients.
+The patient stories show a clear need for better awareness of the signs and symptoms of leukemia in the public, alongside GPs educating themselves to better recognise the possibility of leukemia and request blood tests on patients.
 Ultimately, this may improve the diagnostic experience for patients and save lives.

 About Mary Frances McMullin